HafizFasih/icp-book/icp-book/docs/part1-ideology/03-founding-fathers-iqbal.md

 - **Desk**: Letters he wrote to Jinnah
 - **Window**: View of London (Round Table Conferences)
 - **Mirror**: Reflecting the concept of Khudi (self-respect)

+---

+## 📇 Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: Who Was Allama Iqbal?
+**Q: Why is Allama Iqbal called the "Spiritual Father of Pakistan"?**
+**A:** He provided the ideological roadmap for Pakistan, changed Muslim mindset from a minority to a nation, and gave the vision through his 1930 Allahabad Address.

+### Card 2: Allahabad Address
+**Q: What was the Allahabad Address and when was it given?**
+**A:** On December 29, 1930, Iqbal first proposed a separate Muslim state combining Punjab, NWFP, Sindh, and Balochistan.
+This became the basis for Pakistan.

+### Card 3: Three A's of Iqbal
+**Q: What are the "3 A's" of Iqbal's contributions?**
+**A:** 1) Allahabad Address (ideological contribution), 2) Awakening through Poetry (spiritual contribution), 3) Advising Jinnah (political contribution).

+### Card 4: Philosophy of Khudi
+**Q: What is Iqbal's philosophy of Khudi?**
+**A:** Khudi means self-respect and self-reliance.
+Iqbal taught Muslims to elevate themselves, shake off laziness, and realize their potential.

+### Card 5: Major Poetry Works
+**Q: Name three major poetic works of Allama Iqbal.**
+**A:** 1) Bang-e-Dara (The Call of the Marching Bell), 2) Bal-e-Jibril (Gabriel's Wing), 3) Zarb-e-Kalim (The Rod of Moses).

+### Card 6: Role with Jinnah
+**Q: How did Iqbal help bring Jinnah back to lead the movement?**
+**A:** During the 1930s, Iqbal wrote persuasive letters to Jinnah in London, convincing him he was the only leader who could save Muslims of India.

+### Card 7: Round Table Conferences
+**Q: What was Iqbal's role in the Round Table Conferences?**
+**A:** He participated in the 2nd and 3rd Round Table Conferences (1931-1932) in London, defending separate electorates and opposing strong central government.

+### Card 8: Three-Dimensional Impact
+**Q: What were Iqbal's three dimensions of impact on Pakistan Movement?**
+**A:** Intellectual (Allahabad Address gave geographic shape), Spiritual (poetry created psychological readiness), Political (mentored Jinnah).

+### Card 9: Iqbal vs Jinnah
+**Q: What is the difference between Iqbal's and Jinnah's roles?**
+**A:** Iqbal was the "Dreamer" who provided the vision and philosophy.
+Jinnah was the "Builder" who turned that dream into reality.

+### Card 10: Islamic Identity
+**Q: How did Iqbal's poetry help the Pakistan Movement?**
+**A:** His poetry awakened Muslims' political and spiritual consciousness, taught self-respect, highlighted their distinct identity, and gave them courage to fight for their rights.

+### Card 11: Why Important
+**Q: Why was Iqbal's contribution foundational to Pakistan?**
+**A:** Without his 1930 address, the goal might not have been clearly defined.
+Without his poetry, masses might have lacked fighting spirit.
+Without his mentorship, Jinnah might not have returned.

+### Card 12: Famous Quote
+**Q: What famous quote summarizes Iqbal and Jinnah's relationship?**
+**A:** "Iqbal dreamt of Pakistan, and Jinnah turned that dream into reality."